Updated April 2025

 Size and feel

 The ergonomics are only OK.
-The focus ring lacks a true focus tab and has more resistance than I prefer.
+The focus ring lacks a true focus tab and I wish it had lighter resistance.
 I have a much better time focusing my Leica 35/1.4 Summilux FLE.
-The aperture ring is unusually far forward; grabbing the aperture ring on my Summilux feels much more natural.
+The aperture ring is also placed at the very front of this long lens, which makes it awkward to use.
+In contrast, Leica always designs their lenses such that the aperture ring is optimally placed (take a look at the Leica 90 Summicron for example).

 On Leica M6 TTL